jimevins/glabels-qt-tmp/README.md

 gLabels-qt is the development version of the next major version of gLabels (4.0).

-## What's new in gLabels-qt?
+## What's new in gLabels 4?

 - Based on the Qt5 framework.
-- Unlike previous versions, glabels-qt is a cross-platform application.
-    * So far, it has been built and tested under both Linux and Windows 7 (using MSYS/MINGW toolchain).
 - Updated UI based on typical workflows.
+- Intended to be a cross-platform application.
+    * So far, it has been built and tested under Linux, Windows 7, and Windows 10.
+(Windows testing is still very intermittent.)

 ## Status

-gLabels-qt has been under off-and-on development for several years..
+gLabels-qt has been under off-and-on development for several years.
 It is still missing several features to bring it in parity with glabels-3.4.
 These include

-- Batch mode
-- Compatability with older glabels files
+- Compatability with older glabels project files
-- Custom product templates designer
-- Online manual
+- An online manual

 ## Download

 ### Latest Release

-There are currently no official releases of gLabels-qt.
+There are currently no official releases of gLabels 4.

 ### Continuous Integration Snapshots